aklivity/zilla-docs/src/solutions/how-tos/redpanda/iot-ingest-control.md

 ## Create the Server Certificate

-We need a TLS Server Certificate for your custom DNS wildcard domain that can be trusted by a Kafka Client from anywhere.
+We need a TLS Server Certificate for your custom DNS wildcard domain that can be trusted by a MQTT client from anywhere.

 Follow the [Create Server Certificate (LetsEncrypt)](./../aws-services/create-server-certificate-letsencrypt.md) guide to create a new TLS Server Certificate.
 Use your own custom wildcard DNS domain in place of the example wildcard domain `*.example.aklivity.io`.